The truth about clinical trials: presenting the facts for healthcare providers

 Perception: Clinical trials are only for patients who have exhausted all treatment options.

-Reality: Clinical trials are available for patients across stages of their cancer journey, including newly diagnosed patients, those receiving treatment, or those in remission.
-Clinical trials have advanced over the years to offer cutting-edge treatments as first-line therapies or adjuvant therapies for many different tumor types.1
+Clinical trials are available for patients across stages of their cancer journey, including newly diagnosed patients, those receiving treatment, or those in remission.1

 Perception: Placebos are commonly used in oncology trials, and patients may receive no treatment.

-Reality: Most phase III clinical trials compare new treatments with the current standard of care, so patients receive either the new treatment or the current standard of care.2
+Most phase III clinical trials compare new investigational/research/study treatments with the standard of care.2

 Perception: Only large academic medical centers have access to clinical trials.